nexodus-io/nexodus/docs/README.md

 - If the Controller becomes unavailable, agent nodes continue functioning, only new nodes cannot join the mesh while it is down.
 - The same applies to the apex (agent), if the agent process exits, tunnels are maintained and only new peer joins are affected.

-You can start the Controller stack using docker-compose or even podman-compose
+You can start the Controller stack using docker-compose
 ```shell
 docker-compose build
 docker-compose up -d